arnowelzel/AlphaClock/README.md

 To upload the software to the ATmega328P you need an AVR programmer.
 If needed, adjust the programmer configuration in `platformio.ini`.

 ## Changelog

+### 1.2

+Changed date and time setting modes: the time will continue to update in setting modes as long as the seconds are not changed manually.

+Use `bool` for flags instead of `int`.

 ### 1.1